-Now you know how lack of sleep can affect your weight loss goals.
+Now you know how tiredness can affect your weight loss goals.
 Let’s now discuss how you can look at getting more sleep.

 - Get to bed earlier

-- Get into a routine (sleep at 10pm and wake at 7am)
+- Get into a routine (go to bed at 10pm and wake at 7am)

-- Try to get the same amount of sleep every night
+- Try to get the same amount of rest every night

 - Control your exposure to light (especially from electrical devices)